 In 2013, the Forced Marriage Unit provided advice or support in 1300 cases.

-Between November 2008, when the Forced Marriage (Civil Protection) Act 2007 came into force, and June 2013, 580 Forced marriage Protection orders were made to prevent marriages from taking place and to assist in repatriating victims.Is polygamy illegal in your State?
+Between November 2008, when the Forced Marriage (Civil Protection) Act 2007 came into force, and June 2013, 580 Forced marriage Protection orders were made to prevent marriages from taking place and to assist in repatriating victims.

+There is no legislation to prohibit arranged marriages.

+Is polygamy illegal in your State?

-Yes ( ( x ) No ( )
+Yes ( ) No ( x )

 If no, is it legal for both men and women?

 Please note that some or all of the issues raised in this question are the responsibility of the devolved administrations in Wales, Scotland and Northern Ireland.
-A comprehensive answer would therefore include contributions from these administrations.Scottish Government response:
+A comprehensive answer would therefore include contributions from these administrations.

+Under the law of England and Wales a polygamous marriage where one of the parties is domiciled in England and Wales is void, wherever the marriage has taken place.
+A polygamous marriage which is valid where it was entered into is recognised in England and Wales.

+Scottish Government response:

 It is not possible to enter into a polygamous marriage in Scotland.
 There may be some limited recognition of polygamous marriages validly entered into overseas.